biggproject/biggdocs/ReinforcementLearning/FlexibilityIdentification.md

 <img src="../figures/Flexibility/EqnFlexibility.png" alt="nested_cv" width="200">

 Where the gas consumption is minimized for T steps based on the boiler output set points T<sub>o</sub><sup>s</sup>.
 This Thermal model will act as a forward model for building a model-based demand response for the building.
+This thermal model can also be used as the environment class for training the RL agent.

 # :card_file_box: Heating system
 Space heating in domestic households can be achieved using water heating systems that can be used for space heating and/orproviding domestic hot water.